bixb922/crank-organ/doc-software/README.md

 # Installation
 Install MicroPython on the ESP32-S3, please see micropython.org.
 You will have to download the "ESP32-S3 generic" .bin file and install that as per instructions on the download page with the esptool utility.

+At this time (June 2024), please use MicroPython version 1.22.
+For ESP32S3 N8R8 and N16R8 use "Generic ESP32S3 module with Octal-SPIRAM with ESP32S3".
+To change the flash size from the standard 8Mb to 16Mb use this tool: https://github.com/glenn20/mp-image-tool-esp32

 You can use the mpremote utility to verify over a USB cable that MicroPython is working, see https://docs.micropython.org/en/latest/reference/mpremote.html

 Copy the software repository with ```git clone https://github.com/bixb922/crank-organ``` to the hard drive of your PC.